Hofls/devops/wso2/db-migration.md

     * Then, if 4.2.0 has new fields - fill them in `after_dump.sql`

 ### Data migration
 * Important!
-WSO 4.2.0 should be empty
+WSO 4.2.0 should be empty (to avoid rows with duplicate ids)
 * TODO - remove quotes from dump, e.g. from `"name"`
 * Create partial dump of `wso2am_db` in WSO 2.6.0:
     ```